 Ready to take the exam?
 Here's what you need to know.

-The Burp Suite Certified Practitioner exam is a challenging practical examination designed to demonstrate your web security testing knowledge and Burp Suite skills.
+The Burp Suite Certified Practitioner exam is a challenging practical examination designed to demonstrate your web security testing knowledge and Burp Suite Professional skills.
 It is built and designed by PortSwigger Research, the same minds who brought you the Web Security Academy.
 Before you get started on the practice exam, make sure you've read all the hints and tips on this page.

 The practice exam is designed to simulate the environment of a real test situation, and will cover a variety of vulnerability classes and exploits.